branchwelder/web-technologies/README.md

 Welcome to Web Technologies!
 This is the central repository for the course content, which is organized as follows:

-- `class/` contains descriptions of in-class assignments for each class session
+- `class/` contains instructions for in-class activities
 - `projects/` contains folders with instructions and starter code for each project you will do in the course
 - `resources/` contains lists of resources for your reference
+- `slides/` contains PDF versions of slides used in class

 Please also see [the syllabus](/syllabus.md) for a course overview.